 This realization hit me hard a few years ago when I started hiring others.
 It became crucial to me that I choose those who are actively investing in their business and show professionalism (along with an appreciation for photography!)

-Overall, I have invested thousands in different designers, photographers, copywriters, business coaches and so many others, but the one consistent was that each of them had a strong branding that showed not only their professionalism, but their values, who they were, and why they chose their path.
+Overall, I have invested thousands in different designers, photographers, copywriters, business coaches and more, and the one constant was that each of them had strong branding!
+Each of their personal brands showed their professionalism, their values, who they are, and why they chose their path.

-For a few of them, their brand photography drew me in as I saw that they spent the time on their business to capture who they were in a way that I instantly felt a connection to them.
+For all of the mentors and businesses that I have invested in, they had established beautiful brand stories that I felt instantly connected to.
 Their brand photography helped me know that their style and values aligned with my own and that we would be a great fit!

 How to Hire a Brand Photographer